Dr. Vesta Michelle Warren, MD, CCFP, FCFP

 Born and raised in Calgary, Dr. Rob Warren has called Sundre home since 1999 and has practiced family medicine since 2011.
 Before becoming a family physician, Rob was a lawyer for five years practicing in Edmonton and Calgary, and also worked as an EMT for Mountain View Emergency Medical Services for several years.

 Rob brings his passion for collaboration and teamwork to the MSMC, along with his enthusiasm for medical education - he is actively involved in training medical students and family medicine residents, and has delivered workshops at a number of medical education conferences for physicians across Alberta.
 Rob is certified as an Independent Practitioner in Resuscitation Ultrasound as well as a Master Instructor by the Canadian Point Of Care Ultrasound Society and has participated in training, evaluating and certifying over 200 other physicians as Independent Practitioners in the Core elements of Emergency Ultrasound.
 Rob was honoured by the Alberta College of Family Physicians as Alberta's 2015 Outstanding New Professional for his dedication to patients, family, colleagues and community in his first five years of practice.
 He has also been recognized for leadership in family medicine on multiple occasions by the College of Family Physicians of Canada and the Alberta Medical Association.
-In addition to his work as a family physician, Rob adjudicates complaints for the College of Physicians and Surgeons of Alberta, and sits on the Board of Directors of the Alberta Rural Health Professions Action Plan and the Mountain View Seniors' Housing Foundation.
+In addition to his work as a rural family physician, Rob is Vice Chair of the Board of Directors of the Alberta Rural Health Professions Action Plan.

 In his free time, Rob enjoys distance running and is a five-time marathoner, including the New York City Marathon and the Goofy's Race and a Half Challenge.
 He ran as part of the MSMC team in the Canadian Death Race in 2014 (finishing 8th out of 145 mixed teams).
 Rob is also a long-time member of the Sundre Rams hockey team, playing right wing, left wing, centre and defence, often all in the same shift.